scottsb/recruiter-shame/README.md

 ## What these lists will include

-* **Only agencies, not employers.** While in-house recruiters can commit the same offenses, the goal is here is to be a warning to companie looking to work with an outside agency.
+* **Only agencies, not employers.** While in-house recruiters can commit the same offenses, the goal is here is to be a warning to companies looking to work with an outside agency.
-* **Only agencies, not individuals.** It is an agency's responsibility to train its employees on what approaches are acceptable, and a recruiter does his/er job in the name of his/her employer.
+* **Only agencies, not individuals.** It is an agency's responsibility to train its employees on what approaches are acceptable, and a recruiter does his/her job in the name of his/her employer.
 * **Only agencies based corporately in the United States.** This may change at some point but will help limit the initial scope.